 Using Wibsey Primary My Support Plans we are able to develop plans to help families who have asked for our help to support their child because he or she is failing to make good learning and/or social, emotional and behavioural progress.
 There are many reasons why this may be happening and we are able to offer advice or support to the family depending on their needs.
 This has been very successful.

 EDUCATION HEALTH CARE PLAN (EHCP)

-If a child has a Statement of Special Educational Needs or an Education, Health and Care Plan, then we provide the support detailed in the plan.
+If a child has an Education, Health and Care Plan, then we provide the support detailed in the plan.